philippneugebauer/SimpleController/README.md

 end
 ```

+If you want to change the default `notices`, you need to override the
+`destroy_notice_message`, `create_notice_message` or `update_notice_message`
+methods.
+Per default, the name of the `model` and a description of the action
+is displayed.

 ### Required Adaption:

-Add to your language files translations for the following symbols which are appended after the model's name:
+Add to your language files translations for the following symbols which are
+appended after the model's name:

     your_language:
       successful_creation: has been created